Julien-Verdun/SpotifyDataVisualizationProject/README.md

 You need a Spotify Developer Account in order to make some requests to the Spotify API.
 You can create one with the following link [Spotify Developer Account](https://developer.spotify.com/).

+Make sure to create a new application, you will need your application keys for the following steps.

 ### Features extraction

 Create a json file `my_spotify_dev_account.json` on this folder with the keys and values :